 The Asian needle ant, Pachycondyla chinensis, is a relatively new invader to forest and urban habitats in the easterns US.
 Interestingly, it has displaced the Argentine ant in certain habitats.
 We are tracking population-level interactions between these two invasive ants and elucidating the behavioral mechanism(s) underlying this displacement process.

 ENT 601/801 Seminar - Insect Mutualisms

 - Bednar D.M., J.Z.
 Shik and J. Silverman 2013.
 Prey handling performance facilitates competitive dominance of an invasive over native keystone ant.
-Behavioral Ecology (in press)
+Behavioral Ecology.
+24: 1312-1319 (PDF)

 - Wada-Katsumata A., J. Silverman and C. Schal.
 2013.
 Changes in taste neurons support the emergence of an adaptive behavior in cockroaches.
 Science.
 340: 972-975.
 (PDF)

 - Spicer-Rice E. and J. Silverman 2013.
 Propagule pressure and climate contribute to the displacement of Linepithema humile by Pachycondyla chinensis.
 PLoS ONE 10.1371/journal.pone.0056281.
 (PDF)

 - Shik J.Z. and J. Silverman.
 2013.
 Towards a nutritional ecology of invasive establishment: aphid mutualists provide better fuel for incipient Argentine ant colonies than insect prey.
 Biological Invasions 15:829-836.
 (PDF)